01 of 12

 05 of 12

-Mark the Position of the Sink Support Shelf in the Dollhouse Sink Cabinet
+Mark the Position of the Sink Support Shelf

 To fit a farmhouse or Belfast sink into a sink cabinet, set a piece of craft wood across the open top end of the cabinet base you glued together in the previous step, and set the sink flush against that section of wood.
 Fit the sink shelf support beneath the sink as shown in the photo and clamp it temporarily into place.